Juris Doctor

 Business and Commercial Law Certificate

-The certificate program in business and commercial law is a response to the longstanding demand for attorneys with expertise in the field.
-Completion of the certificate requirements allows a student to develop the knowledge and skills needed to begin a successful career as a business lawyer.
-A student who obtains the certificate receives a solid grounding in the basic principles of business and commercial law and is familiar with many of the transactions that business and commercial lawyers commonly encounter in practice.
+The Business and Commercial Law Certificate allows students to develop the knowledge and skills needed to begin a successful career as a business lawyer.
+The certificate offers a solid grounding in the basic principles of business and commercial law.

 Environment, Energy and Natural Resources Law Certificate

 The Environment, Energy and Natural Resources Law Certificate exposes students to the basics of a constantly changing area of practice.
-At the end of the program, students can address environmental and natural resources law issues wherever they arise.
+At the end of the program, students can address related issues wherever they arise.

 International Trade and Finance Certificate

-The International Trade and Finance Certificate permits KU Law students to specialize their studies in the areas of international trade, international business and international finance, and to obtain a certificate reflecting that specialization.
+The International Trade and Finance Certificate permits KU Law students to specialize their studies in the areas of international trade, international business and international finance.

 Media, Law, and Technology Certificate